SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### Wild animals($*$)

 1. Is there any wild animals in your country?
    Yes.
 There are many natural reserves in China and the country has established the corresponding laws to stipulate that any behaviour that endangers rare wild animals will be punished.
-So there are still lots of wild animals in China.
+So under these protections there are still lots of wild animals in China.
 2. Do you often see some wild animals in your country?
    Several years ago, I saw some wild boars(野猪) and goats in the mauntains of my hometown.
-However, with the deforestation and excessive hunting, the number of these animals is dramatically decreasing and I can hardly see them any more.
+However, due to the deforestation and excessive hunting, their habitats are being destroyed and the number of these animals is dramatically decreasing.
+Nowadays I can hardly see them any more in my hometown.
 3. Do you know something about wild animals?
    Yes.
 I have acquired some knowledge about wild animals through watching TV and reading books.
 4. Are there TV programs about wild animals in your country?
    Yes.
 In my country there are several TV programs about wild animals, one of which is called "The Animal World".
-It shows how the wild animals prey, mate, migrate and so on, from which I can learn a lot about the wild animals.
+It shows how the wild animals in south Africa prey, mate, migrate and so on, from which I can learn a lot about the wild animals.
 5. Have you ever been to a zoo or a safari park?
    Yes.
-Several years ago I went to a zoo with my best friend and saw numerous animals that I had never seen before.
+Several years ago I went to a zoo with my best friend and saw numerous wild animals that I had never seen before, like giraffes, elephants and hippos.
 It was amazing and had left a deep impression in my mind.
 6. What is the animal you would like to see in the wild?
+   That must be the giant panda.
+I have always been attracted by their unique appearance and behaviour.
+Pandas are not only cute and cuddly, but they are also an endangered species in China.
+I want to see them in Sichuan province in the future.
+I'm sure it'll be an exciting experience.

 ### Friends($*$)